vernonclarke/CurveFit/README.md

 ## B1.
 Setting up Jupyter Notebook without Anaconda/Miniconda

-#### In this example a directory called Juypter (this can be named whatever you like) has been created within the documents folder
+#### In this example a directory called Jupyter (this can be named whatever you like) has been created within the documents folder

 ### Create 'fitting' environment <span style="font-size: 80%;">(do once to set up)</span>: